Azure Spot Virtual Machines

 Get more cloud at a lower cost

-With Azure Spot Virtual Machines (Spot VMs), you’ll be able to access unused Azure compute capacity at deep discounts – up to 90 per cent compared to pay-as-you-go prices.* You pay up to the maximum price that you optionally agree to in advance.
+With Azure Spot virtual machines (Spot VMs), you can access unused Azure compute capacity at deep discounts – up to 90 per cent compared to pay-as-you-go prices.* You pay up to the maximum price that you optionally agree to in advance.
+View the price history and the eviction rate for the Spot VMs that you select.
 Spot VMs are ideal for workloads that can be interrupted, providing scalability while reducing costs.
 You get unique Azure pricing and benefits when running Windows Server workloads on Spot VMs.

 Select VM or VM scale sets